FreuMi/remap/README.md

 print(mapping_ttl)
 ```

-Generate a mapping from in-memory RDF and CSV content:
+Generate a mapping from in-memory RDF and CSV / JSON / XML content:

 ```python
 from remap import generate_rml